Unclothing Modesty - A World of Sexual Immorality

 "Yes, and all who desire to live godly in Christ Jesus will suffer persecution" (2 Timothy 3:12).

-If we dedicate our self to being a Christian and living as a Christian should live, and we are not facing at least some persecution from time to time, then we might ask ourselves if we are trying too hard to fit into the world instead of trying to follow in the footsteps of Jesus.
+If we dedicate ourselves to being a Christian and living as a Christian should live, and we are not facing at least some persecution from time to time, then we might ask ourselves if we are trying too hard to fit into the world instead of trying to follow in the footsteps of Jesus.

 Some will "give in" to their family and friends, and they will "give in" to the world that surrounds them... as Jesus explains in the parable of the sower.